Corporate Governance Report

 The third line of defense is Corporate Function Internal Auditing, which independently reviews the appropriateness and efficiency of the risk management processes and systems implemented by the first two lines of defense.
-The head of Corporate Internal Auditing reports directly to the Executive Board Chairman and the Supervisory Board and/or Audit Committee in their meetings.
+The head of Corporate Internal Auditing reports directly to the CEO and takes part in meetings of the Supervisory Board and/or Audit Committee.
 Internal Auditing itself is subject to an external quality audit every five years; the last audit took place in spring 2015.

-The model is subject to external supervision by the financial-statement auditors who take into account the results of the reviews performed by Internal Auditing in their assessment.
+The three lines of defense model is subject to external supervision by the financial statement auditors who take into account the results of the reviews performed by Internal Auditing in their assessment.

 Corporate governance at thyssenkrupp involves dealing responsibly with risks, because the continuous and systematic management of business risks – but also opportunities – is fundamental to professional governance.
 Management of opportunities and risks helps ensure that risks are identified, evaluated and managed at an early stage and that opportunities available to the company are exploited.